 What is L-Serine?

-Purity and Concentration of L-Serine
+Purity and Concentration of L-Serine Supplement

-Bioavailability, Mixing and Solubility of L-Serine
+Bioavailability, Mixing, and Solubility of L-Serine Supplement

 Serine has almost no taste and dissolves quickly in water.
 Mix with water or juice and drink.